Updated: Dec 1, 2021

 It’s all about balance.
 The holidays are a time to celebrate with loved ones, don’t spend it bingeing then feeling guilty.
 When you chose to indulge- enjoy it!
 If you had delicious dessert one night, start your next day with a nice healthy breakfast, don’t let your thoughts linger on your unhealthy decisions.
 Look at the holiday as a whole.
 Not taking a second piece of pie or saying no to cookies you didn’t need at the office adds up.
 Make healthy options available to yourself and be prepared.

-And remember to breath.
+And remember to breathe.
 Happy Holidays Everyone!

 Yours in Health,